zhouer/fmd/README.md

 ## Features

 - **🗂 Metadata-aware** — Understands YAML frontmatter and inline `#tags`
-- **🔍 Flexible filtering** — By tag, title, filename, or any custom field
+- **🔍 Flexible filtering** — By tag, title, filename, date, or any custom field
 - **🧩 Unix-friendly** — Compose with `xargs`, `grep`, `fzf`
 - **🎯 Zero-config** — No database, no indexing required
 - **⚡ Fast** — Parallel processing with Rust